 Couples can also opt to get an Uncontested Divorce, but this usually requires non-existing domestic violence or irreconcilable differences between them.
 Filing for an Uncontested Divorce means that both spouses are agreeable with the decision of marriage dissolution.

 Before getting divorced, one has to know the laws of the local state.
 Although it is possible to get divorced in California, the state may have specific rules that need to be followed.
-The best practice would be to hire a family law attorney specializing in divorce cases, especially when the party is trying to fight a strong case.
+The best practice would be to hire a family and divorce lawyer near you who specializes in divorce cases, especially when the party is trying to fight a strong case.